Styling the application

 This has an unfortunate side effect though, as you’ll see if you run the spec

-for creating projects, with bundle exec rspec spec/features/creating_projects_spec.rb
+for creating projects, with bundle exec rspec spec/features/creating_projects_spec.rb:

 Oops.
 We were checking for the presence of an error message that we just

-deleted, and by default bootstrap_form
+deleted, and by default bootstrap_form displays shortened error messages, such

 as "can’t be blank".
 Luckily, it’s easy to configure Bootstrap Form to use full